Testeh69/ML_learning/README.md

        -Regression: predict continous values like linear regression, neural network

--Unsupervised learning: where the computer determined features through the data that we feed in and gathered into various groups depending on these features
+-Unsupervised learning: where the computer determined features through the data that we feed in and gathered into various groups depending on these features.
+      - K- means
+      - Principal component analysis could be used to reduce the dimensionality of the dataset in fusing features to create a new feature.

 -Reinforcement learning: Agent learning in interactive environnment based on rewards and penalties.